scdenney/ba3_text_as_data/syllabus/syllabus.md

 ---
 ## Assignments

 In addition to attending weekly sessions, you are required to complete **weekly assignments (“deliverables”)**.
 These tasks reinforce the skills introduced in tutorials and class exercises.
+Assignments can be found in the folder marked with the same name ([Assignments](https://github.com/scdenney/ba3_text_as_data/tree/main/assignments).

 ### Format
 - Each deliverable consists of: